 Best of Both Worlds

 Patio chimneys have been growing in popularity and nothing sets it off better than a water feature nearby for you and your visitors to enjoy.
-This design uses the natural flow of the land to provided privacy and seclusion, as well as the height needed for the waterfall.
+This design uses the natural flow of the land to provide privacy and seclusion, as well as the height needed for the waterfall.

-You should no longer have any excuses to put off designing, and creating your own pondscape feature for your garden after this article!
-The many ideas I’ve brainstormed and put together here incorporate everything from the largest, to the smallest yards, including narrow spaces to spacious lawns.
+You should no longer have any excuses to put off designing, and creating your own pond scape feature for your garden after this article!
+The many ideas I’ve brainstormed and put together here incorporate everything from the largest to the smallest yards, including narrow spaces to spacious lawns.

 No matter what your landscaping budget is, garden ponds are well within it, especially if you decide to make your own using materials that are inexpensive and easy to find.

-We’d love to see your pond designs, and innovativeness in their creation and decoration!
+We’d love to see your pond designs and innovativeness in their creation and decoration!
 Comment below with your hints and tips, questions, or suggestions, and remember to please share!